+Dr. Juri Jatskevich is presently a Professor of Electrical and Computer Engineering at the University of British Columbia, Vancouver, Canada.
 Dr. Jatskevich is active in IEEE Power & Energy Society (PES), Circuits and Systems Society (CAS), and Power Electronics Society (PELS), and is an IEEE Fellow for contributions to modeling of electric machines and switching converters.
-He has authored/co-authors over 80 journal articles and over 100 conference papers.
+He has authored/co-authors over 90 journal articles and over 120 conference papers.
 He chaired the IEEE CAS Power Systems & Power Electronic Circuits Technical Committee in 2009-2010.
-He has served as an Associate Editor for the IEEE Transactions on Power Electronics for the period 2008 – 2013, and is presently the Editor-In-Chief of IEEE Transactions on Energy Conversion, and Editor of IEEE Power Engineering Letters.
+He has served as an Associate Editor for the IEEE Transactions on Power Electronics for the period 2008 – 2013, the Editor-In-Chief of IEEE Transactions on Energy Conversion and Editor of IEEE Power Engineering Letters for the period 2013 – 2019, and is presently the Editor-In-Chief (EIC) at Large of IEEE Power & Energy Society (PES) Journals.
 He was the general chair of the Sixteenth IEEE Workshop on Control and Modeling for Power Electronics (COMPEL 2015), which is a flagship event in Power Electronics society.
 He is also chairing the IEEE Task Force on Dynamic Average Modeling, under Working Group on Modeling and Analysis of System Transients Using Digital Programs.
 His research interests include power electronic systems, electrical machines and drives, modeling and simulation of electromagnetic transients.